 The amendments also include changes relating to financial agreements between married couples and superannuation splitting and an amendment to the provision of certificates for family dispute resolution.

 The main objective of the amendments is to extend to de facto relationships the financial settlement regime under the Family Law Act 1975 that was previously only available to married couples to parties.

-The conferring of the State and Territory powers to the Federal Government is aimed at implementing a nationally consistent financial settlement regime to minimise jurisdictional disputes and the uncertainties that may impede settlement of these matters under the current State and Territory laws.
+The conferring of the State and Territory powers to the Federal Government is aimed at implementing a nationally consistent financial settlement regime to minimise jurisdictional disputes and the uncertainties that may impede settlement of these matters under the previous State and Territory laws.

-The Bill states that a person is in a de facto relationship with another person if they are not married, or related to each other by family where, having regard to all the circumstances of the relationship, they have a relationship as a couple living together on a genuine domestic basis.
+The Act now states that a person is in a de facto relationship with another person if they are not married, or related to each other by family where, having regard to all the circumstances of the relationship, they have a relationship as a couple living together on a genuine domestic basis.